 At this point, social media is much more than a fun tool to communicate with friends.
 Your profiles amount to how you present yourself to everyone, from your future employer to your future billion-dollar business partner.
 So when applying to jobs, the question arises: What profiles should you include on your resume?
 Is there a platform you should include no matter what industry you’re in?
 Does not including any accounts make it seem like you have something to hide?
 How much is too much?

-“No matter what industry you’re in, as a young professional LinkedIn is the place you must be,” Brian says.
+“No matter what industry you’re in, as a young professional LinkedIn is a place you must be,” Brian says.
 “It’s not only a place to connect and engage with people, but it’s also a place to be found.”

-“So no matter what, if you’re going to be an accountant, if you’re going to work in finance, or a creative space, or anything like that, your LinkedIn is an extended resume.
+“So no matter what, if you’re going to be an accountant, if you’re going to work in finance, or creative space, or anything like that, your LinkedIn is an extended resume.
 When you’re one job out of college you don’t need a three-page resume or even a two-page resume, you just need one.
 But your LinkedIn is an opportunity to expand more, to include more projects, so that should be everywhere.”

 When it comes to LinkedIn on your resume, what you must have is your shortened profile URL.
 Make sure your username is something short and sweet, like “kelseyMmanning.”
 That way, you can include your profile link in this format: LinkedIn.com/in/kelseyMmanning.

-“I can’t tell you how many times I’ve seen a resume that has the LinkedIn logo but it doesn’t tell me how to get there,” Brian saysa.
+“I can’t tell you how many times I’ve seen a resume that has the LinkedIn logo but it doesn’t tell me how to get there,” Brian says.
 “So you’re telling me you’re on LinkedIn, but I have to go search for you.
 You have to make it as easy as possible for an HR person or recruiter to find you, so giving that URL is important.”

 “There’s nothing worse than going to look at someone’s Twitter handle and it being protected,” Brian says.
 “What was that going to accomplish?”

 “If you’re listing it just to list it, that’s not smart.
 If you’re an active participant, then include it.
 Don’t list Twitter and then let me go and see you haven’t tweeted in eight months.
-On the other hand if you’ve been working for a brand or company and you’re proud of the work, list that handle and where it is because I’ll go check that out.”
+On the other hand, if you’ve been working for a brand or company and you’re proud of the work, list that handle and where it is because I’ll go check that out.”

 “If you’re putting your Instagram or Vine on your resume, there’s got to be some creative value to it,” Brian says.
 “You need to show that you’re helping to solve a problem that a hiring manager is looking to solve.
 So if you’re in a creative role, if you’re a photographer, awesome.
 If you’re taking pictures of your dog and the macaroni and cheese you just made out of the box, there’s no professional reason for that.”